JRC1995/Abstractive-Summarization/README.md

 that random_normal or truncated_normal:
 https://smerity.com/articles/2016/orthogonal_init.html

-For activation, I am using elu (to try it out): https://arxiv.org/pdf/1511.07289.pdf
+For activation, I am using ELU (Exponential Linear Units): https://arxiv.org/pdf/1511.07289.pdf

 The identity initialization was supposed to be used with ReLu, however.
 But, at this point I am not intending to make a pure duplicate of IRNN.